The Einstein Relation on Metric Measure Spaces: The Einstein Relation on Metric Measure Spaces

-It is easy to check that this defines a self-similar process with $\ga=H$.
-By the theorems 4.1.1 and 4.1.3 in \cite{embrechts2002selfsimilar}, there exists a version of $B^H$ which is almost surely everywhere locally $H$-H\"older regular.
+It is easy to check that this defines a $H$-self-similar process.
+By the Theorems~4.1.1 and 4.1.3 in \cite{embrechts2002selfsimilar}, there exists a version of $B^H$ which is almost surely everywhere locally $H$-H\"older regular (note though that $B_H$ is only $\ga$-H\"older continuous for $\ga<H$, and not for $\ga=H$).
+Note also that we consider a 2-sided fractional Brownian motion, to avoid boundary issues at $t=0$.

-As pointed out in remark \ref{rem:ToS}, we can now transfer the analytic structure of section 2.1 on the real line $\IR$ via $\gp$ to $\gr(B^H)$.
+As pointed out in Remark~\ref{rem:ToS}, we can now transfer the analytic structure of Section~6 on the real line $\IR$ via $\gp$ to $\gr(B^H)$.
 More explicitly, we have the measure $\gp_*\gl^1$ on $\gr(B^H)$ and an operator $\gp_L\gD_{\gl^1}$ acting on $L^2(\gr(B^H),\gp_*\gl^1)$ that generates the Hunt process $(\gp(W_s^t))_{s\geq0}$, where $(W_s^t)_{s\geq0}$ is a Wiener process independent from $B^H$ with start in $t\in\IR$.

-We note the following: \begin{itemize} \item From \cite{ayache2004hausdorff}, we get $\dimh(\gr(B^H))=2-H$ with probability 1. \item As discussed in the last section we have
+We note the following: \begin{itemize} \item From \cite{adler1977hausdorff}, we get $\dimh(\gr(B^H))=2-H$ with probability 1. \item As discussed in the last section we have

-where we once again appealed to Weyl's classical results. \item It remains to evaluate the walk dimension for $\gp(W_s)$ on $\gr(B^H)$. \end{itemize} For the last point, we belief: \begin{conjec} $\Prob$-almost surely, $\dimw(\gr(B^H),\gp(W))=\frac{2}{H}$. \end{conjec} As will be seen from the subsequent lemmata, we have $\dimw(\gr(B^H),\gp(W);x)=\frac{2}{\ga}$ $\Prob$-almost surely, which implies that the local walk dimension satisfies conjecture \ref{conjec} simultaneously on any countable sets of points, due to the sigma-additivity of measures.
+where we once again appealed to Weyl's classical results. \item The walk dimension is given by $\dimw(\gr(B^H),\gp(W))=\frac{2}{H}$ with probability 1, that is, we have the next theorem: \end{itemize}